-Child neglect falls into a category of offenses that are investigated daily by Child Protective Services in Texas.
-What we know about these cases is that they are sad and frustrating, to say the least.
-Not to mention that they can be dangerous for a child.
-When a child is placed in harm’s way then you have a case that becomes a major concern for everyone involved.
-There are no easy solutions in a CPS case.
-Rather, there are almost always difficult conversations to have and decisions that must be made that can impact the life of a young family and a child.
+Child neglect falls into a category of offenses that Child Protective Services in Texas investigates daily.
+These cases are sad and frustrating, and they can be dangerous for a child.
+When a situation places a child in harm’s way, it becomes a major concern for everyone involved.
+CPS cases offer no easy solutions.
+Instead, they involve difficult conversations and decisions that can significantly impact a young family and a child’s life.

 What are the different types of neglect in Texas?